 - Café solo / Espresso: Café solo is basically an espresso shot.
 It literally means “just coffee”.
 It comes black and strong.
 There won’t be any milk or sweetener added.

 - Café Americano: This is basically a watered down espresso.
-But don't be deterred.
+But don’t be deterred.
 A well made Americano can be very satisfying.
-This is the closest you might fine to a coffee from the United States or Canada.
+This is the closest you might find to a coffee from the United States or Canada.
+Here’s how it compares: Americano vs Brewed Coffee.

 - Café con Leche: Also known as latte / lechero.